-Many start to learn a language but few stick with it long enough to reach proficiency.
+Many start to learn French but few stick with it long enough to reach proficiency.
 If you are serious about improving your French, creating a reliable system to structure your study time is essential.

 In my many years of experience teaching French as well as in my personal experience as a language learner, I know how easy it is to get lost in the abundance of resources available, thinking we are “studying” while in fact we are just consuming random content.
 Studying haphazardly is not only a waste of time, it also prevents us from making steady progress.

-Is it to speak French with more ease?
-Get specific and write down the top 3 areas you will focus on.
-For example, do you want to be able to build more complex sentences, feel confident using past tenses, to improve your pronunciation, feel comfortable engaging in small talk, or order in a restaurant?
+Get specific and write down the areas you intent to focus on.
+For example, do you want to be able to express your opinion using complex sentences, feel confident using past tenses, improve your pronunciation, feel comfortable engaging in small talks, or order in a restaurant without stress?

 Taking the time to define what you currently want to improve on will force you to reflect on your current level and prioritize the challenges that matter the most now.
 You will gain agency in the process and be able to precisely measure your progress.